 - What is your diabetes-related medical history?
 (A diabetes-related medical history should include the type and duration of diabetes, past glycemic stability, medications and systemic history.)

 Note: There are ways to improve patients’ vision by monitoring their systemic medications.
 For example, pioglitazone and rosiglitazone have been associated with the development of macular edema, which resolves with cessation of the drugs.

 - When were you diagnosed?

-- In general, how well are you controlling your diabetes?
+- In general, how well are you managing your diabetes?

 - What was your last hemoglobin A1C?

-Note: The most essential modifiable risk factor for the development and progression of vision-threatening diabetic retinopathy is glycemic (blood glucose) control.
+Note: The most essential modifiable risk factor for the development and progression of vision-threatening diabetes-related retinopathy is glycemic (blood glucose) stability.
 Severity of hyperglycemia (too high blood glucose) seems to be more important than duration once retinopathy is present.
 Routinely asking patients about their A1C level will reinforce its importance, and documenting it in the chart at each visit will help track a patient’s progress.
-It may also be helpful to consider shortening a patient’s follow-up period if his or her disease is poorly controlled, as this puts patients at higher risk of vision loss.
+It may also be helpful to consider shortening a patient’s follow-up period if his or her disease is poorly managed, as this puts patients at higher risk of vision loss.